What is Financial Modelling – Meaning, Types, Process & Techniques

 What is Financial Modeling?
+(The Meaning)

-Financial Modeling is an activity of preparing any company/ entity’s future financials (Statement of Profit & Loss, Balance Sheet, Cash Flow Statements, Schedules, Valuation etc.) through estimation of numbers in MS Excel (Or any other calculation tool).
+Financial Modeling is an activity of preparing any company / entity’s future financials (Statement of Profit & Loss, Balance Sheet, Cash Flow Statements, Schedules, Valuation etc.) through estimation of numbers in MS Excel (Or any other calculation tool).

 Financial Modelling is a number game and is usually prepared through linking various tabs in MS Excel.
 It is important to separate assumptions (inputs) from the entire model which are used for projection of financials (output).
 Various models can produce different results based on the inputs and assumptions that go into it.